PhlexPlexico/rpitx/README.md

 * https://github.com/richardghirst/PiBits/pull/18
 * http://www.bellard.org/dvbt/

+# Web Server
+In order to start out the web server, you need Node.js.
+All it does is allow a simple server to allow uploading of files (.wav specifically) and will convert the songs using the other provided script.
+Once uploaded, in coming pushes, the play song script will take note of each added song and add it to the list of songs to be played.

 # Warning
 * Please be wary of broadcasting on FM frequencies, due to the nature of the wire not having a bandpass, the signal is more of a square wave, which can interfere in different frequencies, and possibly within the illegal frequencies, such as anything over 108MHz.
 * https://www.youtube.com/watch?v=CuxNGWcftc8